fatbrain1/ThinkingCoin-Ai-Blockchain/thoughts1.md

 # Thoughts on Thinking Coin.
 * Introduction:
-In this File you will see all thoughts and ideas update liked to Thinkin Coin is space to capure and orginize ideas related to vision and direction of Thinking Coin project
+In this File you will see all thoughts and ideas update linked to Thinking Coin, Space to capure and orginize ideas related to vision and direction of Thinking Coin project.
 * Core Ideas.
   ### 1. Breaking language Barriers
 - Develop AI models for seamles realtime voice communication